The Upload Trap: Why Static Training Fails

 Two recent capabilities make this architecture dramatically more powerful:

 Custom agent tools.
 Any automation workflow can be exposed as a tool that your agent invokes during conversations.
-Your Sales Agent doesn’t just know about leads.
+Your Sales Agent doesn't just know about leads.
 It can check their Shopify order history, update their HubSpot record, and trigger a Slack notification, all from a single conversational exchange.
-The automation is the agent’s hands.
+The automation is the agent's hands.
+Configure custom tools in the automation triggers guide.

 Background agents.
-On Pro plans and above, agents run autonomously.
+On Pro plans ($16/mo) and above, agents run autonomously.
 They process new form submissions, monitor project changes, and execute workflows while you sleep.
-Knowledge doesn’t just compound when you’re using it.
+Knowledge doesn't just compound when you're using it.
 It compounds around the clock.

 Workflows, Not Demos